Requests and Responses

 provides afollow()

-method which supports selectors in addition to absolute/relative URLs and Link objects.New in version 2.0: The flags parameter.
+method which supports selectors in addition to absolute/relative URLs and Link objects.Added in version 2.0: The flags parameter.

 Return an iterable of